 Please book your international flight to arrive and depart from Kathmandu international airport.
-The tour starts with an orientation meeting at about 5 pm on the first night of the tour and ends on after the scheduled trip after the breakfast.
+The tour starts with an orientation meeting at about 5 pm on the first night of the tour and ends after the scheduled trip after breakfast.

 You will be received outside the Kathmandu international airport terminal by representatives holding a "Luxury Holidays Nepal" sign card and he will escort you to the Hotel.

-If you plan to arrive early or depart late, please make sure you make extra hotel arrangements by contacting at firstname.lastname@example.org
+If you plan to arrive early or depart late, please make sure you make extra hotel arrangements by contacting [email protected]

 After you purchase your international air ticket, please contact us to give your flight details.